Skip to Main Content

 Historiography is essentially the study of the history of history.
 In order for us (historians) to situate our research into the context of a particular topic, we need to know what the changing ideas (and why those ideas have changed) and approaches to that topic are and have been- this is the historiographic essay section of your paper.

 - Special Collections is open by Appointment Only.

-- A maximum of four people are allowed in Special Collections.
+- A maximum of four people are allowed in the Special Collections Reading Room.